mihaelasandrea/second-chance-web/README.md

 1. Interactive cards displaying succint information of the advertised products both on card content and card reveal.
     Card reveal gets triggered when clicked on the photo or on the title of the card content.
 1. Registration form fields: Username, Password and Password confirmation.
-1. Delete account option.
+1. Delete account option with dialog modal pops up to ask the user to confirm the deletion.
 1. Log in form fields: Username and Password.
 1. Log out.
 1. Post advertising form fields: Category, Url for photos, Title, Description, Price, Condition, Area, Telephone, Email.
 Option buttons for edit and cancel which brings the user to the homepage.
 1. Options for Edit and Delete the post available only for the user who posted.
+The delete button triggers a dialog modal asking for deletion confirmation.
 1. Confirmation messages following commands as registration, logging in, logging out, post ad, edit and delete post, etc.
 1. Contact form with 3 fields for filing in: username, email and message.
 1. 404 page implemented.